alizain-c/AWS-Cloud-Practitioner-Notes/README.md

 # AWS-Cloud-Practitioner-Notes

-This repository contains notes from my learning for the AWS Cloud Practitioner Exam
+This repository contains notes from my learning for the AWS Cloud Practitioner Exam.